applitools/eyes-storybook/README.md

 ### Install npm package

-Install Eyes.Storybook as a local dev dependency in your tested project:
+Install Eyes-Storybook as a local dev dependency in your tested project:

 ```bash
 npm install --save-dev @applitools/eyes-storybook